 The best way to make sure that you are protecting yourself is to obtain counsel and work through your options with a qualified lawyer.

 Why is it a Good Idea to Seek Counsel?

 There is a lot that needs to be considered when drafting a severance package, especially with c-suite employees and executives.
-It is a good idea to have a lawyer help you through the process to ensure that you are not opening yourself up to potential legal action from the employee. so, Having a lawyer write out a clause in clear language will help you avoid trouble down the line.
+It is a good idea to have a lawyer help you through the process to ensure that you are not opening yourself up to potential legal action from the employee. so, Having a lawyer write out a clause in clear language will help you avoid trouble.

 For whichever situation you are in, seeking help from a qualified team of lawyers is always a good idea.
 It will save you from money loss, worry, and potential liability down the line.

 Terminating an employee is always a big deal.
 But terminating a c-suite employee or executive requires an extra level of care and attention.
 All forms of income must be considered when drafting a severance package.
-Lest that employee sue for what they are owed.
 Employers can protect themselves from enormous payouts through carefully drafted termination clauses included in employment agreements.

 If you are an employer drafting an employment agreement.
-Or if you have questions about how to go about terminating a c-suite employee or executive.
+Or if you have questions about how to terminate a c-suite employee or executive.
 Be sure to reach out to a qualified workplace lawyer at Achkar Law.

-If you are an employee at the c-suite level who is facing termination or considering an employment agreement.
+If you are an employee at the c-suite level facing termination or considering an employment agreement.
 You can always reach out for assistance from the team at Achkar Law.